Kendal and Windermere Railway: Early operation

 At first there were five trains a day in each direction between Kendal and Windermere, with extra trips to Oxenholme; but by the summer of 1853 there were six trains each way between Kendal and Windermere and nine return journeys between Kendal and Oxenholme.
 A passenger carriage was attached to the 16.00 goods train out of Windermere.
 On special holidays a cheap day return ticket from Kendal to Windermere cost 6d.

 The K&WR company was constantly in financial and operational difficulty and petty disagreements with the L&CR, on which it relied for onward journeys were commonplace.
 By 1848 the K&WR saw that independence was difficult and made overtures to the L&CR to lease or buy the line, but was not received favourably.
 For ten years there was constant friction.
 K&WR trains were often late arriving at Oxenholme and main line trains were held until the L&CR grew impatient and told the K&WR to get its trains to the junction ten minutes earlier.

 The branch was worked by the London and North Western Railway as part of the pool of rolling stock it made available to the Lancaster and Carlisle Railway.
-From summer 1850 the working was transferred to E B Wilson, of Leeds, until the company took on its own working in November 1851.
+From summer 1850 the working was transferred to E. B. Wilson, of Leeds, until the company took on its own working in November 1851.

-The K&WR system was leased in perpetuity to the L&CR from 1 May 1858 and Parliamentary ratification took place in the L&CR general powers Act of 13 August 1859 when the L&CR was leased to the LNWR which guaranteed the K&WR shareholders 3 per cent on ordinary shares and 6 per cent on the preference shares.
-The K&WR company continued as a financial entity until 21 July 1879.
+The K&WR system was leased in perpetuity to the L&CR from 1 May 1858 and parliamentary ratification took place in the Lancaster and Carlisle Railway Act 1859 (22 & 23 Vict. c. cxxiv) of 13 August 1859 when the L&CR was leased to the LNWR which guaranteed the K&WR shareholders 3 per cent on ordinary shares and 6 per cent on the preference shares.
+The Kendal and Windermere Railway Company continued as a financial entity until 21 July 1879.